PAS Tehran F.C.

-Pas Tehran Football Club (باشگاه فوتبال پاس تهران, Bashgah-e Futbal-e Pas Tehran) was an Iranian football club based in Tehran, Iran.
+PAS Tehran Football Club (باشگاه فوتبال پاس تهران, Bashgah-e Futbal-e Pas Tehran) was an Iranian football club based in Tehran, Iran.
 Pas F.C. was the football club of the multisport Pas Cultural and Sports Club.
 The club has a long and rich history and has always been associated with Iranian police, receiving most of its funding from that branch.
 In recent years the football club had shown itself to be a contender, thanks to increased funding and support from the team board.
-The team played its matches in Shahid Dastgerdi Stadium.
-On 9 June 2007, Pas Tehran was officially dissolved.
+The team played its matches in PAS Stadium.
+On 7 June 2007, Pas Tehran was officially dissolved.
 Their right to participate in the Persian Gulf Cup was given to a newly formed team called Pas Hamedan.

 History

 The birth of Pas

 In 1953, a number of police officers along with Captain Assadolahi came together to better organize the sports situation for police in Iran.
 That same year Assadolahi with only one football and limited resources assembled a team including himself and officers from the local police academy in Tehran.
 They established the Police Academy Cadets team.
 They had their first practice ever at a football field which belongs to the Tehran police academy.
 In that same year, they officially announced the establishment of the club and participated in the Championship Games of the Armed Forces.
 They finished second in the football tournament.
 Soon after, Captain Sadeghi with the help of Captain Assadolahi becomes responsible for the team's operations, and the club becomes known as Shahrbani F.C..
 The team's coach at the time was Bahman Shahidi.
 On 8 July 1963, Shahrbani F.C. officially registered itself as a sporting club, giving itself its modern-day name, Pas.
 The club statute was also officially accepted by the club council in 1966.
 After twelve years of uncertainty, the club was finally ready to begin its work.